Well-posedness for rough solutions of the 3D compressible Euler equations: Proof of Theorem

 \subsection{Proposition \ref{DDL3} for small data}

-Let us now introduce Proposition \ref{DDL3} for small data, where the initial regulairty of the vorticity \eqref{DP30} is better than \eqref{chuzhi3}. \begin{proposition} Let $\epsilon_2$ and $\epsilon_3$ be stated in \eqref{a0}.
+Let us now introduce Proposition \ref{DDL3} for small data, where the initial regularity of the vorticity \eqref{DP30} is better than \eqref{chuzhi3}. \begin{proposition} Let $\epsilon_2$ and $\epsilon_3$ be stated in \eqref{a0}.
 Let\footnote{We take $\delta_1$ be a fixed number.} $\delta_1=\frac{\sstar-2}{10}>0$.
-For each small, smooth initial data $(\bv_0, \rho_0, \bw_0)$ which satisfies\footnote{To obtain the smallness norm of $\| \bw_0\|_{H^{2+\delta_1}}$, the price we pay is that the time interval is smaller, please see \eqref{DTJ}.}
+For each small, smooth initial data $(\bv_0, \rho_0, \bw_0)$ supported in $B(0,c+2)$ which satisfies\footnote{To obtain the smallness norm of $\| \bw_0\|_{H^{2+\delta_1}}$, the price we pay is that the time interval is smaller, please see \eqref{DTJ}.}

 there exists a smooth solution $(\bv, \rho, \bw)$ to \eqref{fc1s} on $[-2,2] \times \mathbb{R}^3$ satisfying

 Furthermore, the solution satisfies the properties

 $\mathrm{(1)}$ dispersive estimate for $\bv$, $\rho$, and $\bv_+$